 Tap Release to scan the vehicles you’d like to release.
 After selecting the vehicles, tap Release in the top right corner of your screen.

-As long as you’ve released your vehicles with at least 95% battery before 7 a.m. the morning after charging, you’ll be paid the same day. vehicles that are released after 7 a.m. will be paid out the following business day and may be subject to penalties up to 50%.
+As long as you’ve released your vehicles before 7:00 a.m., you’ll be paid the same day.
+Vehicles that are released after 7:00 a.m. will be paid out the following business day.
+Vehicles released improperly or overdue may be subject to up to 50% payout penalty.